pmauduit/OneTjs/README.md

     (tjs-venv) $ export ONETJS_CONFIG_FILE_PATH=/path/to/settings.cfg
     (tjs-venv) $ gunicorn --bind 0.0.0.0:8000 app.wsgi:app

 You may also create a `onetjs.cfg` file at the root of the app.
 For example, copy the `onetjs.example.cfg` file, set its name to `onetjs.cfg` and edit its content.

 See the [docs for further details](./docs/configuration.md).

 ### Docker variables

-If you don't override the `ONETJS_CONFIG_FILE_PATH` environment variable with your own file, you can use these environment variables to cofigure
+If you don't override the `ONETJS_CONFIG_FILE_PATH` environment variable with your own file, you can use these environment variables to configure
-neTjs:
+OneTjs:

 * `ONETJS_SECRET_KEY` (mandatory) used to enable flask sessions
 * `ONETJS_ENV_DEV` set to 1 to enable development environement (debugtoolbar, logs...)